Diwali – The Festival of Lights

 What is the meaning of the word Diwali?

-When is Diwali Festival celebrated?
+When is the Diwali Festival celebrated?

 Deepavali is celebrated according to the Hindu calendar.
 It starts on the 12th day of the second fortnight of the month, Ashwin.
 This generally coincides from mid-October to mid-November according to the Gregorian calendar.